micosnceon/SUT-PUB-ARCHCOMMS/notes/root.General Folio Comments.md

 ### ON FONTS

 * Keep them consistent.
-* As a guide try 8pt Times New Roman at A5 for the Approximate size / information density, with 10mm margins
+* As a guide try 8pt Times New Roman (the font is just a guide for size) at A5 for the Approximate size / information density, with 10mm margins
 * Do not use 'fancy' heading fonts - neat and consistent.

 ### UNDERLAYS